JMCR92/prueba_tecnica_gestion_usuarios/README.md

 ## Project setup

-To execute the project it is necessary to have nest installed in the system (Version used 11.0.2)
+To execute the project it is necessary to have node installed in the system

+To install all neccesary packages
 ```bash
 $ npm install
 ```